-- Aus 18.1 Parts 1 to 3 of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards

-Board and the provisions in Part 5 of the International Ethics Standards for Sustainability Assurance (Including International Independence Standards). - Aus 18.2 The engagement leader and other personnel performing the engagement, and any other individuals who perform procedures on the engagement, excluding a practitioner's external expert.
+- Aus 18.1 The definition of 'the Code' is 'APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (November 2018 incorporating all amendments to June 2024)'. - Aus 18.2 The definition of 'Engagement team' is 'The engagement leader and other personnel performing the engagement, and any other individuals who perform procedures on the engagement, excluding a practitioner's external expert.
 (Ref: Para.
-A28-A29). - Aus 18.3 Principles of professional ethics and ethical requirements that are applicable to practitioners when undertaking assurance engagements on sustainability information.
-Relevant ethical requirements comprise the Code related to sustainability assurance engagements, together with applicable legislative or other requirements that are more restrictive, or professional requirements or requirements in law or regulation that an appropriate authority has determined to be at least as demanding as the provisions of the Code related to sustainability assurance engagements.
+A28-Aus A29.1)'. - Aus 18.3 The definition of 'Relevant ethical requirements' is 'Principles of professional ethics and ethical requirements that are applicable to practitioners when undertaking assurance engagements on sustainability information.
+Relevant ethical requirements comprise the Code related to sustainability assurance engagements, together with applicable legislative or other requirements that are more restrictive, or professional requirements or requirements in law or regulation that an appropriate authority has determined to be at least as demanding as the provisions of the Code, including the relevant requirements in Chapter 2M of the Corporations Act 2001 in the case of an engagement for assurance over information in a sustainability report under that Act.
 (Ref: Para.
-A62-A63) - Aus 18.4 For the avoidance of doubt, the following terms used in this standard are to be read as having the same meaning as the terms used in the Act shown in the table below when conducting an audit or review of information in a sustainability report under Chapter 2M of the Act:
+A62-A63)' - Aus 18.4 For the avoidance of doubt, the following terms used in this standard are to be read as having the same meaning as the terms used in the Act shown in the table below when conducting an audit or review of information in a sustainability report under Chapter 2M of the Act:

+Term(s) in the Act Term in AUASB Standards

+Lead auditor (for the sustainability report) Engagement leader

+Auditor Firm

-Term(s) in the Act Term(s) in AUASB Standards Lead auditor (for the sustainability report) Engagement leader Auditor Firm Review (noun) Limited assurance engagement Lead auditor (for the sustainability report) or other professional members of the audit team conducting the audit or review, or, as applicable, the auditor.
-Practitioner } Audit (noun) Reasonable assurance engagement Audit (noun) or review (noun), as applicable).
+Review (noun) Limited assurance engagement

+Lead auditor (for the sustainability report) or other professional members of the audit team conducting the audit or review, or, as applicable, the auditor.
+Practitioner

+Audit (noun) Reasonable assurance engagement

+Audit (noun) or review (noun), as applicable).
 Sustainability assurance engagement